Bike Tour in Scotland Fort William to Inverness

 DAY FIVE: Bike from Drumnadrochit to Inverness.
 Distance approx. 29 miles (48km).
 The last section of the tour follows minor country roads that are very remote in places with only occasional homesteads and farms.
 The route takes you through beautiful countryside with lovely scenery, but it is isolated so you will need to pack sufficient food and drink with you.
 In contrast Inverness is a vibrant city with lots to offer, the castle is just one the monuments to Inverness role in the violent and romantic history of the Highlands.
 The busy city centre has many shops with a wide variety of pubs, hotels and restaurants to celebrate completion of The Great Glen Cycle Route (meals not included).
 Overnight Inverness, Scotland.

 FINAL DAY: Departure from Inverness.
-The tour finishes after breakfast, the bikes will be picked up so you are free to continue your journey.
+The tour finishes after breakfast.

 RAIL TRAVEL from LONDON, EDINBURGH and GLASGOW to FORT WILLIAM (NOT included in tour price): The rail station is in the centre of Fort William.
 Presently the 12:40pm from Glasgow Queen Street arrives Fort William 16:22pm (direct).

 RAIL TRAVEL from INVERNESS to LONDON, EDINBURGH (NOT included in tour price): The rail station is in the centre of Centre of Inverness.